ManiRamezanpour/ManiRamezanpour/README.md

 - 🌱 I’m currently learning system architecture
 - 🤓 I’m diving deep into designing robust and efficient systems.
 -
-- 💬 Ask me about life advice🤣🤣 , tech solution 👩‍💻 , traveling ✈️, food 🌯 🫔 🥗 🥘 🫕 🥫 🍝 🍜 🍲 🍛.
+💬 Dive into the intricacies of high-quality coffee brews

+☕️ Share your passion for artisanal roasts and brewing techniques

+🌍 Discuss your latest travel adventures and seek new destinations

+💡 Solve tech puzzles and chat about cutting-edge innovations

-- 📫 How to reach me:DM 📱 emailmaniramznpoor2007@gmail.com.
+🤔 Seek out life advice and have thought-provoking conversations- 📫 How to reach me:DM 📱 emailmaniramznpoor2007@gmail.com.

 ## 🤝 Connect with me: